achievements-app/psn-api/website/docs/authentication/authenticating-manually.md

 The most common auth flow that users interacting with PSN's APIs use is the manual authentication flow.
 This flow is also described in the [Quick Start guide](/#quick-start).

-The disadvantage to this flow is that after a few months you will need to remember to manually retrieve another NPSSO token to ultimately exchange for access and refresh tokens.
+The disadvantage to this flow is that after two months you will need to remember to manually retrieve another NPSSO token to ultimately exchange for access and refresh tokens.

 ## The authorization flow

-From a high-level, to become authorized to use PSN's APIs, you must go through the following flow:
+From a high-level, to become authorized to use PSN's APIs, you must take the following steps:

-1. Obtain several authentication cookies by signing in with your email/password credentials.
+1. Manually sign in on the PlayStation website with your email/password credentials (to retrieve some auth cookies).

-2. Exchange these authentication cookies for an NPSSO token.
+2. Exchange these auth cookies for an NPSSO token.

 3. Exchange your NPSSO token for an access code.